pspdev/pspsdk/README.md

 We're all here to build software and have fun with our PSPs, and everyone deserves to be able to do that without fear of harassment.

-Please follow our [Code of Conduct](CODE_OF_CONDUCT.md), and feel free to contact the PSPDev Maintainers if you think something isn't right.
+Please follow our [Code of Conduct](CODE_OF_CONDUCT.md), and we encourage you to contact the PSPDev Maintainers if you think something isn't right.

 ## Thanks